This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 DMW Undersecretary Patricia Yvonne M. Caunan enumerated the labor reform measures jointly adopted by the Philippines and Saudi Arabia through a series of bilateral talks between the DMW and the Ministry of Human Resources and Social Development (MHRSD):

-• A new Saudi-specific employment contract with insurance coverage for domestic workers and skilled workers covering unpaid salaries, airfare, and refund of recruitment costs in case of unfinished contracts and other contingencies.
+• a new Saudi-specific employment contract with insurance coverage for domestic workers and skilled workers that covers unpaid salaries, airfare, and recruitment costs refunded in case of unfinished contracts and other contingencies.
 The Saudi government will shoulder the insurance cost for skilled workers, while Saudi employers are mandated to pay for the insurance coverage of Filipino domestic workers.

-• The adoption of a joint alternative dispute settlement mechanism would pave the way for a more transparent, fair, and amicable settlement of employment disputes.
+• the adoption of a joint alternative dispute settlement mechanism would facilitate a more transparent, fair, and amicable settlement of employment disputes.

 All Saudi recruitment agencies will also have welfare desk offices (WEDO).
 The DMW and the Saudi government will likewise have blacklist and whitelist categories for recruitment agencies and employers.
 The blacklist will include abusive employers and agencies, while those who are following the rules and treating the workers properly will be on the whitelist.